 While on the subject of control, I want to take a minute and discuss a few things.
 First, things fishing guides cannot control.
 Weather, wind, temperature, water fluctuations, fishery cycle, whether fish will bite when we are on the water, etc.

 What we can control is effort, professional treatment, preparation, and honesty.
-Anyone that thinks a fishing guide just hops in a boat, leaves the dock, goes out, and catches fish is misinformed.
+Anyone that thinks a fishing guide just hops in the Sportfisher Prowler, leaves the dock, goes out, and catches fish is misinformed.

 We all spend a lot of time working on our fishing equipment and keeping it in working order.
-We keep up to date on the latest fishing gear and the best bass fishing rod and reel combos out there.
+We keep up to date on the latest fishing gear out here.
 We spend countless hours looking for new spots, and fish for our customers.

 If we are not guiding we are fishing sometimes going hours without a bite.
 Hoping to find that one new area that will reward a customer by having a spring fishing trip to remember.